-Luckily there are two small programs for quickly fixing Windows Update problems or completely reinstalling it in Windows XP, Vista, 7, 8 and 8.1.
+Luckily there are options for quickly fixing Windows Update problems or completely reinstalling it in Windows XP, Vista, 7, 8 and 8.1.

-You can also run both tools in Safe Mode with Networking, although the tools might then tell you that problems were not fixed.
+You can also run these tools in Safe Mode with Networking, although they might then tell you that problems were not fixed.